alisabrigok/run-multiple-npm-scripts/README.md

 Makes sense right?

-Appereantly it was.
+Apparently, it was.

 It's no biggie really.
 There are already plenty of instructions for how to run multiple npm scripts on online.

 i.e. [The video I mostly learned what I implemented in this repository](https://egghead.io/lessons/npm-open-multiple-terminal-tabs-on-npm-start-with-ttab-and-npm-run-all 'The video I mostly got what I implemented in this repository')

-But usually these instructions are for running the scripts that are belong to the same package.json.
+But usually, these instructions are for running the scripts that belong to the same package.json.

-What about running scripts that are belong to multiple other package.json?
+What about running scripts that belong to multiple other package.json?

 ## Let's Begin